ajmasia/coupon-generator/README.md

 ## Documentaion

-You can use two different types of algorithms to generate the coupons, `secuentila` and `alphanumeric`.
-To do this you just have to configure the service through the config.ts file.
+You can use two different types of algorithms to generate coupons codes, `secuentila` and `alphanumeric`.
+To do it you just have to configure the service through the `config.ts` file.
 The algorithm type is selected in the algorithm property from the configuration file.

 ```js
 const config: IConfig = {